wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 2. a condition
 3. an increment expression

-The plain for loop is great for runnning a block of code a certain number of times for example 5 times.
+The plain for loop is great for running a block of code a certain number of times for example 5 times.

 Let's start with an extremely basic example.